Sovereign Gold Bond Scheme 2020

 Allocation to gold can be taken by way of Sovereign Gold Bonds, Physical Gold and Gold ETFs (or Gold funds).

-Sovereign Gold Bonds Scheme
+What is Sovereign Gold Bonds Scheme

 Sovereign Gold Bonds Scheme are issued by the Reserve Bank of India on behalf of the Government of India and the borrowing through issuance of the Bonds form part of market borrowing programme of Government of India (SGBs are not backed by physical gold).